1. Will Nomad eliminate all my distribution points?

-11. Can I cancel any transfer to site should I want to stop the distribution of content?
+14. Can I cancel any transfer to a site should I want to stop the distribution of content?

-Nomad is deeply integrated with SCCM and if you instruct your SCCM clients to install an application then that is exactly what SCCM will do – with or without Nomad.
-Remember, Nomad is the content provider and will do what it is told to do by SCCM.
-There are mechanisms to tell SCCM clients to pause or stop distribution of content.
-As always during any production deployment ensure the content you have instructed SCCM to transfer has been tested and validated, and tested again to prevent the desire to cancel or stop deployments mid-way through deployment and/or installation.
+Nomad is deeply integrated with CM and if you instruct your CM clients to install an application, then that is what CM will do – with or without Nomad.
+Nomad is the content provider and will do what it is told to do by CM.
+There are mechanisms to tell CM clients to pause or stop distribution of content.
+As always during any production deployment ensure the content you have instructed CM to transfer has been tested and validated and tested again to prevent the desire to cancel or stop deployments mid-way through deployment and/or installation.

-12. What agents need to be installed on the client – and how much in terms of resources are taken up?
+15. What agents need to be installed on the client – and what resources are used?

-Nomad is an add-on to SCCM and executes as a service on the SCCM clients.
+Nomad is an add-on to CM and executes as a service on the CM clients.
 1E has ensured that Nomad is extremely lightweight by being programmed in the Microsoft C language.
-Nomad requires no third-party dependencies such as Java or Visual C++ runtimes, no filter drivers and no kernel-mode drivers.
+Nomad requires no third-party dependencies such as Java or Visual C++ runtimes, no filter drivers, and no kernel-mode drivers.
 At idle Nomad uses approximate 5MB of memory and up to 15MB during heavy load.
 Nomad never impacts the user, the computer, the network or the business.

-13. How is space calculated on the client – how much space can I expect a 500GB SCCM software repository to take up on client machines on site?
+16. How is space calculated on the client – how much space can I expect a 500GB CM software repository to take up on client machines on site?

-SCCM clients (with Nomad) will only obtain content that is actually required by them (to be installed), and this means you won’t need to have your entire SCCM software repository located at all site locations – only the content those clients actually need will be obtained.
+CM clients (with Nomad) will only obtain content that is actually required by them (to be installed), and this means you won’t need to have your entire CM software repository located at all site locations – only the content those clients actually need will be obtained.